The New York publication requirement is relatively simple.

 - In a newspaper of general circulation in the county where the LLC is to be located

 - The certificate of publication must be filed with the limited liability company's formation documents

 Whether you are a local or foreign limited liability company, complying with New York's LLC publication requirement listed above is critical.

 The first step is to determine if your New York LLCs are required to publish.
 The New York limited liability company law requires LLCs to post unless they have filed an election to be exempt.
 The New York County Clerk website has a publication requirements tool that can help you determine if your LLC is required to publish.

-If your NY LLC must publish, the next step is to submit a publication notice.
+If your NY LLC must publish, the next step is to submit a publication notice to the County Clerk.
 The notice must include: